Tadeusz Tański

 In 1919 he returned to Poland and started working for the Ministry of Military Affairs in the Automobile Section.
 During the Polish-Bolshevik War, in 1920 he constructed the first Polish armoured car, the Ford FT-B, based on chassis of the famous Ford T. Altogether 16 machines of this type were built, all of them used in front service.

 After the war he remained one of the engineers working for the Polish arms industry, most notably the Centralne Warsztaty Samochodowe company.
 It was there in 1922 Tański designed, and later supervised the production of the CWS T-1, the first Polish serially-built car.
 Until late thirties he remained one of the most notable Polish constructors and the designer of numerous cars, lorries and artillery tractors.

 After the Polish Defensive War of 1939 and the outbreak of World War II, Tański remained in German-occupied Poland.
-On 3 July 1940, at the height of the AB Action, he was arrested by the Germans and sent to the Auschwitz concentration camp, where he was murdered on 23 March 1941.
+On 3 July 1940, at the height of the AB Action, he was arrested by the Germans and sent to Pawiak prison in Warsaw.
+At the end of January 1941 he was moved to the Auschwitz concentration camp, arriving on 1 February, and he was murdered there on 23 March 1941.